Religious, Spiritual, and Non-Religious Students

 - Will my host country’s religion dictate cultural norms regarding food?

-- What religious beliefs within my host country will influence how people interact with me because of my identity?
+- Will religious beliefs within my host country influence how people interact with me because of my identity?

 - The Pluralism Project